redkite-labs/RedKiteCms/docs/contribute/source-code.md

         [...]

-then you need to install vendor folders:
+then you need to install vendor folders by running:

     composer install